joeclark-phd/random-text-generators/README.md

     ingeltorg        ingrta                           hromund          orleif

 Note that the **MarkovTextGenerator** automatically infers an alphabet from the training data, including Scandinavian characters that aren't on my keyboard.

+### ClusterChainGenerator examples

+The ClusterChainGenerator does what the MarkovTextGenerator does, but with clusters of consonants or vowels instead of individual characters.
+Using the same training dataset of Roman names, I generated these 25 random Roman names in 83ms:

+    festus           minus            frumerinus      clodius          aebuteo
+    acitalina        docilusius       marcellus       rectus           placilius
+    tertulus         brictius         viber           nepius           salvian
+    burrus           stertinus        gordianus       sevtonius        protus
+    allobrogicus     didicus          christianus     quietus          hosidonax

+## Release notes

+**Release 1.1**

+- added `ClusterChainGenerator`

+**Release 1.0.1**

+- `MarkovNameGenerator.train()` no longer clears the alphabet and model before running.
+Therefore, you can now train a model on multiple input streams.

+**Release 1.0**

+- initial launch including `MarkovTextGenerator`, `RandomDrawGenerator`, and `DoubleTextGenerator`